AidanKammerman/Projects/TicTacToe Python Project/README.md

-This is a basic Tic Tac Toe Game project that I have created in python.
+This is a Tic Tac Toe Game project that I have created in python.